mc.roleplayhub.com

 1693147262266.png

-The districts of Karakura are as followed:
+The districts of Karakura are as follows:

 1. Karakura Plaza

 Karakura Plaza is located west of the city of Karakura and is considered a major social hotspot for all citizens of Karakura.
-Divided into three parts which are “The Flag Garden”, “Shicho Park”, and “Nakinawa Park”, the plaza is crowded with many different individuals.
-Exchange students, businessmen, politicians, unemployed adults, and even criminals socialize in this important district.
+Divided into three parts, which are “The Flag Garden”, “Shicho Park”, and “Nakinawa Park”, the plaza is crowded with many different individuals.
+Exchange students, businessmen, politicians, unemployed adults, and even criminals socialise in this important district.
 The main train station for Karakura, Zikani, is located right in the centre of the city to offer citizens of Karakura easier transportation methods.

-2. Karakura Highschool and College
+2. Karakura High School and College

 3. Business Park

 Considered a significant economic and social hub in Karakura, Business Park is Karakura’s “Downtown”.
-The district holds most of Karakura’s towers, which are used either for residential or commercial use.
-Notable locations within Business Park include Karakura Hospital, a shutdown Club Luxe, Karakura Public Library, and Yuasa's Auction House.
-The district was changed and rebuilt in August of 2023, bulldozing all former towers to replace them with newer apartment blocks as part of the government's campaign to put an end to homelessness.
-Following the rebuilding, a cinema, arcade, and public gymnasium were added, and some shops from the shopping district were moved in.
+The district holds most of Karakura’s towers, which are used either for residential or commercial purposes.
+Notable locations within Business Park include Karakura Hospital, a shut-down Club Luxe, Karakura Public Library, and Yuasa's Auction House.
+The district was changed and rebuilt in August of 2023, bulldozing all former privately-owned towers to replace them with newer apartment blocks as part of the government's campaign to put an end to homelessness.
+Following the rebuilding, a cinema, arcade, and public gymnasium were added, and some shops from the former shopping district were moved in.
 Crime reports rarely come from here due to the hospital’s location and the Karakura Police Department roaming around quite often.
 In historic Karakura, the district was named "Kampo".

 4. Hokuseibu-Karakura